 Danny is a Clydesdale cross Connemara cob horse.
 Gypsy bred in Ireland, he is a real character.
 He is 15 hands tall.
 He is bright bay with white socks and long feathers (hairs on his legs) which fly up in the air when he trots.
 He holds himself well and has pulled a carriage for weddings for many years.
 He used to be hired out to pull a cart collecting scrap in Belfast, then was in a riding school for a couple of years before being bought to pull a carriage for weddings in Northern Ireland.
 He rides side saddle as well as pulls a harrow or a carriage.
 He is sometimes known by his knick name of ‘Houdini’ (the great escape artist) due to his ability to open gates, doors, feed bins and tie-up ropes!
 He loves to play with the youngster, Archie.
 Danny is now 26 years old and has retired gracefully from teaching.
 Thanks Dan for being you.

-Archie is now ten years old, 14.1 hands and is full of mischief.
+Archie is now 12 years old, 14.1 hands and is full of mischief.
 He is probably an Irish or Welsh cross cob, black with four white socks and a blaze on his face, like Roger and Danny.
 He has a very inquisitive nature and tends to follow you around, enjoying human company, as well as playing with Bob, who is his best friend.
-He has been carriage driving for the last 7 years and is coming along nicely.
+He has been carriage driving for the last 9 years and is coming along nicely.
 Clive Price on the Isle of Wight introduced him to driving and did a brilliant job in June 2009.
-Thanks Clive!
-He is one of the best horsemen alive.
-Archie has been with us for 9 years.
+Before his sad passing, Clive was one of the best horsemen around.
+Archie has been with us for many years.

 This photo is of Archie driven as a pair with Roger in Newtown, Isle of Wight.